ethanmad/www.ethanmad.com/content/post/jellyfin_remote_access.md

 Tailscale is a mesh VPN network, which means you can treat remote devices as if they're on your local network.
 Tailscale assigns each device an [IP address](https://tailscale.com/kb/1033/ip-and-dns-addresses) in the `100.x.y.z` range.
 Only you (or those you give access) can access your device with the given IP address.

 1. [Register for Tailscale](https://login.tailscale.com/start).
-A free account will work fine.
+A free ("Solo") account will work fine.
 1. Install the Tailscale app on your server and any clients.
 Enable the VPN with `$ tailscale up` on Linux, or by clicking the toggle on other operating systems.
 1. [Test your connection](https://tailscale.com/kb/1030/next-steps) as described or pinging one of the IP addresses assigned to you. `$ tailscale status` will show IP addresses of all of your connected devices.